SmartlyDressedGames/Unturned-Docs/servers/glazier.rst

 **Cons:**

+- Certain features like multi-line chat, extended item descriptions, and the main menu news feed are not supported in IMGUI mode.
 - Visual bugs (e.g. incorrect gamma) and input issues on both Mac and Linux.
 - Slower on some systems due to increased garbage collection.
 - Does not support layered interactive UI.
 Some menus like crafting and inventory selection use workarounds for this, and thus behave differently from their uGUI counterparts.